Zea mays (Nitrogen Fixing Corn)

 Please contact us before placing orders for delivery outside the United States.
 Our online store may not accept entry of orders going to international destinations.

-The regulations governing exports of corn seeds are complex and vary widely among the receiving countries.
+The regulations governing exports of corn seeds are complex, vary widely among the receiving countries and change frequently without notice.
 Most countries now require inspection of the seeds and issuance of a Phytosanitary Certificate (PC) by the U.S. Department of Agriculture (USDA) for entry.
 The fee charged by the USDA for these services is $61.00 or $106, depending on the total value of the shipment.

 Our costs of processing, paperwork, special packaging, travel for inspections and shipping associated with international orders are often extremely high.
 It has become necessary to establish minimum order sizes, and additional service charges for orders to countries requiring import permits, phytosanitary certificates, seed treatment or special inspections.
 Please refer to our Terms of Use and Sale for additional information.